Keep the Trail Access info current...

-Illawong walk is a 5km, grade 3 Return hike located in the Kosciuszko National Park, NSW.
+Illawong walk is a 5km, grade 3 return hike, located in the Kosciuszko National Park, New South Wales.
 The hike should take approximately 2.5hrs to complete.

 Illawong walk is a gorgeous 5km return walk through Kosciuszko National Park.
 It begins in the charming Guthega Village and follows along Snowy River Valley through alpine heath and towering, majestic snow gums, all the way up to Illawong Hut, one of the oldest buildings still standing in the park.

 Walk or swim in the cooling waters of Snowy River when the weather is hot, or picnic among the wildflowers of alpine mint, billy buttons, and native yam daisies, just to name a few.